Port Republic Road Safety and Operations Study

-The Port Republic Road Corridor Study addresses operational and safety issues at multiple intersections along the corridor between South Main Street and Devon Lane.
+This study addresses operational and safety issues at multiple intersections along the corridor between South Main Street and Devon Lane.
 The corridor provides critical access to commercial and neighborhood entrances, and is a primary entrance into the James Madison University campus.
-Increased demand from all modes of transportation, combined with closely-spaced intersections and interchange ramps, create traffic congestion and safety issues that have an impact on regional travel conditions.
+Increased growth and demand from all modes of transportation, combined with closely-spaced intersections and interchange ramps, create traffic congestion and safety issues that have an impact on regional travel conditions.

 - Neighborhood access between South Main Street and I-81 Exit 245